Cartoon Network Arabic: Cartoon Network Arabic +2

 A two-hour timeshift channel variant launched on 30 June 2014 via the My-HD pay TV network.
 It was terminated on 1 January 2016 as a consequence of Turner Broadcasting System Arabia's deal with beIN Media Group.

 Cartoon Network Hindi

 On 1 April 2016, Qatar-based beIN Media Group, in association with Turner Broadcasting System Arabia, launched Cartoon Network Hindi exclusively via beIN.
-Cartoon Network Hindi provides children's animated programming to most South Asian expatriates in the Arab World countries outside of India.
+Cartoon Network Hindi provides children's animated programming to most South Asian expatriates in Arab World countries outside of India.
 As the name implies, the channel is only available in Hindi, which is akin to the Arab World's own pan-aired channel.